-Peripheral vision, also known as indirect vision, is the part of your field of vision that occurs outside of your central vision.
-It allows you to see all around you without moving your eyes or turning your head.
+Peripheral or indirect vision is the part of your field of vision that occurs outside of your central vision.
+It allows you to:

-- Near peripheral vision borders your central vision and extends from 18 to 30 degrees of your visual field.
+- Near peripheral vision.
+Borders your central vision and extends 18 to 30 degrees of your visual field

 - Poor night vision

 - Increased or decreased light sensitivity

 What are the Causes of Tunnel Vision?